Spoofing defense for Custom domains: SPF, DKIM, DMARC

 Sender Policy Framework (SPF)

 The Sender Policy Framework (SPF) record tells the recipient what hosts or IP addresses can send email for your domain.
-You’ll need to add DNS records of type ‘TXT’ via your hosting provider, domain registrar, or DNS provider.
+You’ll need to add DNS records of type ‘TXT’ with the name ‘@’ (if the field is present) via your hosting provider, domain registrar, or DNS provider.
 We recommend referring to your provider’s help documentation for specific information on adding TXT records.

 Domain Keys Identified Mail (DKIM)

 Domain Keys Identified Mail (DKIM) is a method of email authentication that cryptographically verifies if an email is sent by authorized servers and has not been modified during transit.
 In case you want us to activate the DKIM signature (recommended) for emails sent via our servers with a sender address containing your domain, please notify us via email.

 Please include your domain and the login name of your account in this notification, so we can let you know once we enable it for your domain.

 Note: Presently, each of your email will get signed by Mailfence domain DKIM key, so you won’t need to setup anything in your DNS zone.
 This takes away the burden of DKIM key generation, managing, rotation and safe disposal of compromised or obsolete or deprecated DKIM private keys from user’s shoulder.